Blog

 Research Efficiently — Don’t Spiral (15–25 minutes)

 For a 1000-word essay, you need 3 to 5 reliable sources — not 20.
 Over-researching is a time trap.
-Go directly to academic databases: Google Scholar, your university library, JSTOR, or PubMed for science topics.
+Go directly to Google Scholar, your university library, JSTOR, or PubMed.
 Skim abstracts first.
-Read only the sections — usually the introduction, methods summary, and discussion — directly relevant to your argument.
-Take notes in your own words immediately, alongside the citation.
-This prevents both accidental plagiarism and the time-sink of hunting citations at the submission deadline.
-The best research tools for academic essays include Google Scholar, ERIC, and your institution’s subscribed journal access.
+Take notes in your own words immediately alongside the citation to prevent both accidental plagiarism and deadline citation-hunting.

 3